AcademySoftwareFoundation/rez/docs/source/variants.rst

 This indicates that the package has been built for multiple platforms.
-The correct variant will be selected for you, because you probably have the relevant :ref:`implicit packages <implicit packages>` set to limit packages to the current platform.
+The correct variant will be selected for you, because you probably have the relevant :ref:`implicit packages <implicit-packages-concept>` set to limit packages to the current platform.

 Single Variants